codeKgu/AnalysisAgent-Benchmark-Annotation/README.md

 As experts, your extensive experience in conducting thorough and iterative model comparison, feature selection, and other analysis steps for your research projects is invaluable.
 While we encourage you to apply the knowledge and experience gained from your comprehensive analyses, for the purpose of our data collection, we aim for the quality of an "excellent class report."
 This means that the models should reasonably capture the relationships between variables and effectively address the research question.
 Please note that the focus should be on creating models that are reasonable and justifiable, rather than striving for the level of rigor and thoroughness typically required in practice.
 We trust your judgment in determining which models are appropriate for inclusion in the ground truth dataset.

+**ML models (e.g. SVM, Random Forest) should not be included because we don't have prediction tasks.**

 #### What do we mean by alternative analysis decisions?